Essentials: making applications

-Start with the video here - Career Snapshot: making applications which gives an overview of how to make effective applications, and then use the sections below and donwloadable resources for further support.
-For guidance in answering a range of questions on your application form watch our mini presentation on Application and Interview Questions
+Start with the video Career Snapshot: making applications which gives an overview of how to make effective applications, and then use the sections below and the donwloadable resources for further support.
+For guidance in answering a range of questions on your application form watch our mini presentation on Application and Interview Questions.

 Making Application Tabs

-A successful application form should clearly link your experiences, knowledge, and enthusiasm for the opportunity with the key criteria provided in the role description.
+A successful application form should clearly link your experiences, knowledge and enthusiasm for the opportunity with the key criteria provided in the advertisement.

-How might you have demonstrated them in your academic and extra-curricular activities?
+- How might you have demonstrated relevant skills and values in your academic and extracurricular activities?

-Ensure that you make clear connections between what you have to offer and the skills and attributes that the employer is looking for.
+Ensure that you make clear connections between what you have to offer and the skills and attributes they are looking for.

 Completing an application

 It takes quite a bit of time to complete an application form.
 Some questions will require factual answers, such as your personal details, while others will explore your motivations and skills which require you to talk about your experiences in more depth.

 - Application forms are generally online and allow you to save your progress as you're going along.
 Do this frequently!

 - Make sure you have key details ready – for example your transcript of grades and National Insurance number.